Comparisons / ControlFlow vs CrewAI

 ControlFlow vs CrewAI: Which Agent Framework to Use?

-ControlFlow controlflow by prefect flips the typical agent framework: instead of defining agents that choose tasks, you define tasks and assign agents to them.
-CrewAI crewai organizes work into agents, tasks, and crews.
-Here is how they compare — and what the same patterns look like in plain Python.
+ControlFlow by Prefect flips the typical agent framework: instead of defining agents that choose tasks, you define tasks and assign agents to them.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers